-

 The document calls for solidarity and justice, condemning dehumanizing systems such as oppression or materialism.
 It frames the human person as central to God’s plan, aligning with CST’s focus on protecting life and fostering community.

-By advocating dialogue with science, culture, and other faiths, Gaudium et Spes expands CST’s scope, making it a dynamic response to global challenges.
+By advocating for dialogue with science, culture, and other faiths, Gaudium et Spes expands the scope of CST, making it a dynamic response to global challenges.

 Paul VI’s Populorum Progressio (1967) focused on integral human development, linking economic progress to spiritual growth.

-John Paul II’s Laborem Exercens (1981) explored work’s dignity and emphasized how work should not instrumentalize human workers, nor should productivity or profit be put above human welfare.
+John Paul II’s Laborem Exercens (1981) explored the dignity of work and emphasized that work should not be instrumentalized, nor should productivity or profit be prioritized over human welfare.

 His second social encyclical, Sollicitudo Rei Socialis (1987), addressed global development.
 It critiqued capitalist and Marxist systems while promoting authentic human progress rooted in solidarity and moral responsibility.

-Perhaps one of John Paul II’s most essential encyclicals is Centesimus Annus (1991), which reflected on capitalism and socialism after the Cold War and advocated a moral economy.
+Perhaps one of John Paul II’s most essential encyclicals is Centesimus Annus (1991), which reflected on capitalism and socialism in the aftermath of the Cold War and advocated for a moral economy.

-Benedict XVI’s Caritas in Veritate (2009) integrated charity and truth, addressing globalization’s ethical demands.
+Benedict XVI’s Caritas in Veritate (2009) integrated charity and truth, addressing the ethical demands of globalization.

 His books, such as Europe: Today and Tomorrow and Without Roots, also contribute to Catholic social thought by analyzing Europe’s cultural and spiritual crises.